-- Senior Colours and Senior Club Colours are normally awarded to pupils in years 12 and 13. - Junior Colours and Junior Club Colours are normally awarded to pupils in years 10 and 11. - Junior, Senior and Club Colours can be awarded early in exceptional circumstances, with the agreement of the Assistant Head Development. - Pupils can be awarded Junior or Senior Colours without having previously been awarded Club Colours. - Pupils awarded Junior, Senior or Club Colours will receive their choice of Colours tie or brooch.
+- Senior Colours and Senior Club Colours are normally awarded to pupils in years 12 and 13. - Junior Colours and Junior Club Colours are normally awarded to pupils in years 10 and 11. - Colours can be awarded earlier than the above norms in exceptional circumstances, with the agreement of the Assistant Head Development. - Pupils can be awarded Junior or Senior Colours without having previously been awarded Club Colours. - Pupils awarded Colours will receive their choice of Colours tie or brooch.